hackclub/winter/jmuku.md

 name: ["@jmuku", "@sohamdagoat"]
 project: "Holographic Virtual assistant, Smart monitor"
 ---
-Questions asked by @bellesea:
-both projects need a speaker and microphone but i believe the kit only has one? do y'all have a plan for this?
-Soham's already got a jbl speaker with built in mic, so he doesn't need the pi speakers

-do you have a screen for the holographic assistant? yes, its included in the kit i linked (we will only be making ine of these)

-do you have any plans for modifying the holographic assistant in anyway? yeah, the housing for it is 3d printed, we plan on modifying the 3d print files in fusion 360.
-We have a 3d printer available.

-what are your plans for the enclosure for the holographic assistant? written above!

-when you mention already having the power supply/sd cards etc. do you mean as part of the kit? if not, would it be better to just purchase the pi outside of the kit?
-I meant it as part of the kit, sorry for the confusion.

-are you following any guides for the mirror? what are your plans for the framing of the smart mirror? yeah we'll be following youtube videos for making it.
-We have a frame which is similarly sized to our monior.
-We will be using that

 ## Summary
 Me and one of my friends will are planning to make the same projects and help each other in case either of us get stuck.
 We will be making a magic mirror and a holographic virtual assistant.